 SCREEN: example of reviewing and refining one frame of the trail using Manual and DHS-based solutions, using plot of parameters, checking correlation coefficient, checking parameters of bone orientation.

 To visualize the motion, open the femur and pelvis surfaces in the software for kinematic visualization.
 If necessary, using the convert to mesh function, convert the surfaces to meshes.
-Select both surfaces and export as a surface mesh in *.k format [1].
+Select both surfaces and export as a surface mesh in *.k (dot-k) format [1].

 SCREEN: opening the femur and pelvis surfaces, using the convert to mesh function, selecting both surfaces, exporting as a surface mesh in *.k format.